iotdomain/iotdomain-standard/iotconnect-standard.md

 Consumers like user interfaces and services that do not publish are merely subscribers and do not classify as nodes.
 Open zones can allow anyone to subscribe without credentials.

-## Zone Signature Authority Service - ZSAS
+## Zone Certificate Authority Service - ZCAS

-The Zone Signature Authority Service issues keys to publishers that have joined the security zone.
-Publisher use these keys to create a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) for each message they publish so consumers can verify they come from the publisher and haven't been tampered with.
-The publisher identity information is signed by the ZSAS when the publisher joined the zone and verifies that the publisher is who it claims to be.
-For local zones the ZSAS is the highest authority and is protected by the message bus only allowing that service to publish on its address.
-For public zones the ZSAS itself includes a certificate for its domain in its identity.
+The Zone Certificate Authority Service issues keys and certificates to publishers that have joined the security zone.
+Publisher use these keys to create a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) for each message they publish so consumers can verify they are sent by the publisher and haven't been tampered with.
+The publisher identity is signed by the ZCAS when it joined the zone and verifies that the publisher is who it claims to be.
+For local zones the ZCAS is the highest authority and is protected by the message bus only allowing that service to publish on its address.
+For public zones the ZCAS itself includes a certificate for its domain in its identity.

 For more detail, see the security section